zacharyyamaoka/DE3-Audio/docs/_build/html/_sources/intro.rst.txt

 Once the data had been collected, the CNN could be trained.
 First we over-fit on a small amount of data to validate the model.
 Then training was done using the full dataset.
 Interestingly, we had to start with a high learning rate because the model started in a local minimum.
 By initialising the weights with with small random numbers, the initial prediction for any audio single would be a small random number (around 0 deg).
 Predicting straight ahead is a good starting point, but learning to always predict either
-+90 or -90 deg, depending on wether the sound source location, is the global minima.
++90 or -90 deg, depending on the sound source location, is the global minima.
 This is because the model cannot differentiate between front and back (cone of confusion).

 **Training the CNN with Audio Data**